mmistakes/minimal-mistakes/_pages/about.md

 permalink: /about/
 title: "About"
 layout: single
-excerpt: "Impedance Mismatch is a blog for coding, projects, and cool tech stuff."
+excerpt: "Impedance Mismatch is a blog for tech projects, personal ramblings, and cool tech stuff."
 modified: 2017-03-01T14:28:13-05:00
 ---

-Impedance Mismatch is a blog for me to record my side projects, cool tech finds, and ramblings about code.
+Impedance Mismatch is a blog for me to record my side projects, cool tech finds, and ramblings.

 ---